hosseind600/dayancontainer/README.md

 the react part is done

-im working on a dragble UI for managing Views
+im working on a draggable UI for managing Views